peymanvahidi/nanoplm/README.md

 nanoplm pretrain get-yaml
 ```

-> This writes the pretraining YAML to your current directory.
+> This writes [this](#pretraining-yaml) pretraining YAML to your current directory.
 Prefer a different folder?
 Use: `nanoplm pretrain get-yaml <output/dir>`

 ### 4. Start your pretraining